ddev/ddev/docs/content/users/usage/faq.md

 ### Can different projects communicate with each other?

-Yes, this is commonly required for situations like Drupal migrations or API calls between projects.
+Yes, this is commonly required for situations like Drupal migrations or server-side API calls between projects.

 **Communicate with database of other project**